 3. Letter sounds

-Find out what your student hears when listening to speech.
-A struggling student may have problems differentiating letter sounds from each other.
+Representing sounds with letters can be very challenging for a struggling reader.
 The initial sounds in ape and ink or orange and umbrella can be confusing to some people.

 4. Long vowels